You are viewing this course for September start 2024

 Our BA in History with an Integrated Year Studying Abroad (V102) builds on the international research and teaching partnerships of the Department of History and Welsh History to offer you a unique learning experience across two different universities and national cultures during your degree studies.
 As a student on this scheme you will spend your first and second years studying History at Aberystwyth, then for your third year will enrol at one of our partner universities overseas.
 This year abroad will enable you to deepen and broaden your historical studies, study subjects in addition to History should you wish, and immerse yourself in another culture for a full year.
 You will then return to Aberystwyth to complete your final year of studies, boosted by new skills, new experiences and new areas of historical expertise.

 Why study History with an Integrated Year Studying Abroad?

-- You will also study for a year at a leading university in another country, developing your historical knowledge, your cultural understanding, and other valuable skills that are highly sought after by employers.
+- The studying abroad component of this course will give you the opportunity to spend a year studying in a leading international university, developing your historical knowledge and cultural understanding, and other valuable skills that are highly sought after by employers.

 - You will keep in touch with us during your year abroad, and have access to all our online facilities as well as those of your host university while you are away.